antonmry/jexler/side/guide/guide.md

 Finally, hover over the jexler logo to see the version.

-**Edit jexler Scripts**
+###Edit jexler Scripts

 ![web gui edit scripts](jexler-gui-edit.jpg)

 New files are created simply by typing a new name and clicking save.

-Note that save and delete do not ask for permission before writing or deleting.
-Since jexler is a tool rather for developers / scripters, it is presumed that jexler files are already part of a source management system like git or svn or cvs, or are regularly backed up, so that making changes in the jexler web GUI is always reversible.
-(If your use case is different, simply add corresponding JavaScript alerts in the Jexler.jsp)

-**Issues**
+Note that save does by default not ask for permission before (over-)writing a script, whereas delete asks by default for permission.
+These settings can be changed in the web.xml, see further below.

+###Issues

 ![web gui view issues](jexler-gui-issues.jpg)

-Issues are automatically created if a jexler throws an exception (and then the jexler is stopped).
+Issues are automatically created if a jexler unexpectedly exits by throwing an exception.

-Often it is better to catch exceptions within the jexler script to keep it running, and to track the exception as a issue:
+Often it is better to catch exceptions within the jexler script to keep it running, and to track the exception as a issue in the script:

     try {
       new SimpleEmail().with {
+        addTo to
         //...
         send()
       }
-      log.trace("mail successfully sent to " + to)
+      log.trace("mail successfully sent to $to")
     } catch (EmailException e) {
       jexler.trackIssue(jexler, "Could not send mail to $to.", e) return false